-In October 2018 an AML/CFT training and information session was held for licensees.
-This was the eleventh such session organised by the Commission and is now a regular fixture in the Commission's calendar.
+In October 2019 an AML/CFT training and information session was held for licensees.
+These annual sessions have been organised by the Commission since 2008 and are now a regular fixture in the Commission's calendar.
 Representatives from newly operational licensees are required to attend; representatives from all other licensees are invited to attend on a voluntary basis.
-The meeting was attended by 59 delegates from 31 licensees.
+The meeting was attended by 54 delegates from 26 licensees.
 The Commission welcomes the importance licensees place upon this subject.
-The day provides a valuable opportunity for licensees' Money Laundering Reporting Officers (MLRO's) to meet with their peers and representatives of the Guernsey Financial Intelligence Service.
+The day provides a valuable opportunity for licensees' Money Laundering Reporting Officers (MLRO) to meet with their peers and representatives of the Guernsey Financial Intelligence Service.